Live From EuropeSaturday, July 4

 Krieg in Nahost: Israel und Libanon verständigen sich auf Abkommen – Hisbollah lehnt es ab Im Bemühen, den Konflikt zwischen Israel und der proiranischen Hisbollah zu beenden, haben Vertreter Israels und Libanons in den USA verhandelt.
 Nun verkünden sie einen „ersten Schritt.
 Die Hisbollah fühlt sich an das Abkommen nicht gebunden.

-sueddeutsche · about 2 hours ago
+sueddeutsche · 7 days ago

 Live From Europe